 Born near Paris in 1974, Baptiste Trotignon grew up in the Loire region, outside Saumur.
 He started playing the piano when he was 8, and a few years later he joined the Nantes Conservatory, where he won prizes for piano and harmony.
 In his teenage years, he dis- covered and taught himself jazz and improvisation, performing his first concerts at the age of sixteen.

 In 1998 he formed his trio with Clovis Nicolas (double bass) and Tony Rabeson (drums), a development that provided inva- luable experience as a bandleader.
-Released in June 2000, his debut album FLUIDE revealed him as one of the most spectacular, broad-ranging and fascinating pianists of his generation.
+Released in June 2000, his debut album Fluide revealed him as one of the most spectacular, broad-ranging and fascinating pianists of his generation.
 The album won a Django d’Or for Best First Record in March 2001.

-In October 2002 he won the “Grand Prix de la Ville de Paris” at the Martial Solal International Jazz Competition, and a few months later he also received the French Newcomer of the Year award at the Victoires du Jazz 2003.
-Spring 2003 saw Baptiste Trotignon release a new recording, this time as a solo pianist performing his original compositions; it was a disc widely praised by the press («ffff» in Télérama, «shock of the year» in Jazzman, «top choice» in Jazz Magazine), by the buying public (over 15,000 copies sold) and concert-goers ( La Roque d’Anthéron Festival, Piano aux Jacobins in Toulouse, Salle Pleyel in Paris, and many others).
+In October 2002 he won the Grand Prix de la Ville de Paris at the Martial Solal International Jazz Competition, and a few months later he also received the French Newcomer of the Year award at the Victoires du Jazz 2003.

-Whilst simultaneously working on an extremely broad range of projects (concerts as a duo with top-flight improvisers such as Tom Harrell and Brad Mehldau, as well as with the classical pianist Nicholas Angelich; artistic direction of musical tribute evenings at Montreux in memory of Edith Piaf and Claude Nougaro with guests like Catherine Ringer, Bernard Lavilliers or Ute Lemper; “classical” experiences playing the “Rhapsody in Blue” and the Concerto in F from George Gershwin; music for Claude Goretta’s film Sartre, and so on…), he continues to develop a musical style that is resolutely open-minded.
+Whilst simultaneously working on an extremely broad range of projects (concerts as a duo with top-flight improvisers such as Tom Harrell and Brad Mehldau, as well as with the classical pianist Nicholas Angelich; classical experiences playing the Rhapsody in Blue and the Concerto in F from George Gershwin with Orchestre Lamoureux; music for Claude Goretta’s film Sartre), he develop a musical style that is resolutely open-minded.

 Fall 2008, his label Naive re-releases for its 10 years anniversary his first solo album brought together with a piano solo recital recorded Salle Pleyel in May 2008.
 For this occasion, he takes part in Naive night at Theatre des Bouffes du Nord where he plays with Anne Gastinel notably.